destruc7i0n/OneCommand/README.md

 * `INIT:` as a prepend will make the command only run once, when you run the command.
 * `COND:` as a prepend will make the command only run if the previous one was successful.
 Not recommended to use on the first command, nor the first `INIT:` command.
 * `REPEAT:` as a prepend will make the command in a repeating command block.
 This is included to allow for different-speed clocks, and similar functions.
+* `-` as a prepend will append the current line to the previous one.

 There's also the `DEFINE:` syntax, similar to the C `#define` directive.
 This allows simpler-to-read blocks of code to be written.
 The syntax is `DEFINE: identifier replacewith`.
 You can then use this by calling out, anywhere in your code, `$identifier`.